Firebase Hosting Headers: Cache, Security, CORS Config

 }

-The mistake: copying Access-Control-Allow-Origin: * to all assets “for safety.”
-That actually opens your APIs and JSON endpoints to any site.
-CORS is only needed for assets that will be fetched by JavaScript on a different origin — typically fonts served to partner sites, or a JSON endpoint consumed by a separate domain.
+The common mistake is copying Access-Control-Allow-Origin: * onto every asset “for safety.”
+That opens any JSON endpoint or API to every site on the internet.
+CORS is only required for assets that a different origin’s JavaScript fetches: typically fonts you serve to partner sites, or a JSON endpoint consumed from another domain.

 {